KNODE-MPC: A Knowledge-based Data-driven Predictive Control Framework for Aerial Robots

 \subsection{Simulation Results}

-To illustrate the accuracy of state predictions, the 3D DTW position errors between the predicted trajectories and the true trajectory are plotted in Fig. \ref{fig:circular_dtw}.
-Both the KNODE and GP models are able to account for the nonlinear aerodynamic drag effects included in the true dynamics and provide accurate predictions, outperforming the nominal model by more than a factor of 10.
-Moreover, the accuracy of the KNODE model is observed to be substantially higher than that of the GP model across all trajectories.
-In particular, by contrasting the DTW errors of both models, an average improvement of 82\% was observed for the KNODE model under circular trajectories.
-It is also noted that although the GP model provide reasonable predictions on the training data (circular trajectories of radii 3m and 6m), there are cases in which it does not generalize.
-For instance, the accuracy of the GP model under a circular trajectory of radius 2m is comparable to that of a nominal model, as shown in Fig. \ref{fig:circular_dtw}.
-On the other hand, the accuracy of the KNODE model is consistent across all trajectories, which implies that the KNODE model is capable of both interpolating within and extrapolating outside of its training domain.
-For lemniscate trajectories, KNODE outperforms the GP model by an average of 63\% and this is shown in Fig. \ref{fig:lemniscate_dtw}.
-These results for lemniscate trajectories ascertain the generalization capability of the KNODE model.
+To establish the accuracy of state predictions, simulations are conducted along circular and lemniscate trajectories of different radii, ranging from 2 to 7 meters and across different commanded speeds from 0.5 to 1.75 m/s.
+The \previous{\secondfakest{statistics of the}}3D DTW position errors between the predicted trajectories and the true trajectory are plotted in Fig. \ref{fig:open_loop_sim}. \previous{\secondfakest{The line plots represent the median prediction errors, while the ends of the error bars depict the 25$^{\text{th}}$ and 75$^{\text{th}}$ percentiles across trajectories of different radii.}} For clarity, the errors obtained from the KNODE and GP models are normalized by those from the nominal model. \tom{It is observed from Fig. \ref{fig:open_loop_sim} that} both the KNODE and GP models are able to account for the nonlinear aerodynamic drag effects included in the true dynamics and provide accurate predictions. \tom{Considering an overall median error computed over all trajectories across different radii and speeds, both models outperform the nominal model by over 80\%.} Examining both circular and lemniscate trajectories, the accuracy of the KNODE model is \previous{\secondfakest{observed to be}}higher than that of the GP model, with a 19.1\% improvement in the overall median prediction error.
+Although the GP model provides good predictions in some of the test cases, it has a \secondrevision{relatively} large \previous{\secondfakest{variance}}\secondrevision{variation across trajectories of different radii}, as shown in Fig. \ref{fig:open_loop_sim}\secondrevision{(c) and (d)}\previous{\secondfakest{, implying inconsistent predictions}}.
+On the other hand, the \previous{\secondfakest{variance}}\secondrevision{variation} of the accuracy of the KNODE model is small across \previous{\secondfakest{all}}trajectories \secondrevision{of different radii and moderate across trajectories of different speeds}, which suggests that the KNODE model is capable of both interpolating within and extrapolating outside of its training domain consistently.
+For lemniscate trajectories, \previous{\secondfakest{it is observed from Fig. }}\secondfakest{\ref{fig:open_loop_sim}}\previous{\secondfakest{ that}}the KNODE model outperforms the GP model by 45.5\% in terms of the median prediction errors.
+As lemniscate trajectories are geometrically different from the circular trajectories \tom{in the training data}, these results further ascertain the generalization capability of the KNODE model.